-The Secret to Finding Love Post-Divorce from Hundreds Who Know
+The Secret to Finding Love Post-Divorce

 Sometimes the practical side of ourselves tells us that finding happiness—much less romantic love—is impossible.
 That’s often the lesson we take from divorce.
 But that’s not what the science says.
 In fact, women, in particular, are often more likely to be happy post-divorce than before.